-Locking the doors 🖱
+Locking the doors 🕀

-- 1. Press \triangle and release to lock all the doors. - 2.
-Press and release again within three seconds to confirm that all the doors are closed and locked.
-Note: The doors will lock again, and the horn will chirp once.
+1. Press and release to lock all the doors.
+If all doors are closed the park lamps will flash once.

+2. Press and release again within three seconds to confirm that all the doors are closed and locked.
+Note: The doors will lock again, the park lamps will flash and the horn will chirp once.
+If any door is ajar the park lamps will not flash and the horn will chirp twice.